 - Be at the forefront of improving existing therapies, and providing novel therapies to IBD patients

 - Develop predictors of disease course and response to therapy so that therapeutic options are personalised

 - Advance the current understanding on the cause of the disease using our excellent links with microbiologists and immunologists within Imperial College and collaborators elsewhere

 Intestinal Regeneration and Rehabilitation

 St Mark’s is currently one of only two national centres specialising in this area.
-The Intestinal Regeneration Unit at St Mark’s and Northwick Park Institute of Medical Research (NPIMR) is developing pioneering research in the growth of new small bowel.
+The Intestinal Regeneration Unit at St Mark’s and the Griffin Institute is developing pioneering research in the growth of new small bowel.
 This will enable us to grow a new length of a patient’s own small bowel and attach it to their existing bowel.

 To improve patient outcome for those with Intestinal Failure.